This article introduces Orders Harmonization.

 How does it work?

-With the Orders Harmonization feature, for every subscription or amendment created in the system using Subscribe and Amend (S/A) APIs, an equivalent order is auto generated.
+With the Orders Harmonization feature, for every subscription or amendment created in the system using Subscribe and Amend APIs, an equivalent order is automatically generated.
 This order will have the details on order action - based on the amendment type you create.
 See the diagram below on Post Orders Harmonization.

 For every order created using Orders API or Orders UI, an amendment is automatically created.
 The type of the amendment can be either type ‘Composite’ or the actual order action type.